bigai-ai/smart-help/README.md

 Our main **contributions** can be summarized as follows:

-1） We propose a novel Smart Help challenge that aims at learning to provide both proactive and adaptive help to diverse human users (especially vulnerable groups) based on inferred goals and capabilities.
+1）We propose a novel Smart Help challenge that aims at learning to provide both proactive and adaptive help to diverse human users (especially vulnerable groups) based on inferred goals and capabilities.

-2) To the best of our knowledge, we contribute the first 3D realistic home environment built upon AI2-THOR, that focuses on assisting the vulnerable group with daily household tasks in an online and interactive manner.
+2）To the best of our knowledge, we contribute the first 3D realistic home environment built upon AI2-THOR, that focuses on assisting the vulnerable group with daily household tasks in an online and interactive manner.

-3) We provide a benchmark model with a joint goal and capability inference, bottleneck reasoning, and helping policy improvement.
+3）We provide a benchmark model with a joint goal and capability inference, bottleneck reasoning, and helping policy improvement.
 Strict experiments and the proposed holistic evaluations validate the efficacy of our model.

 ## Setup